maurercw/rivet-clearable-input/README.md

 1. Install the dependencies using NPM: `npm install`
 1. Start the development server by running `npm start` in your terminal.
 The demo will open in a new browser window at `http://localhost:3000` and the server will watch for changes to all `.scss` and `.js` files.
+1. To update the dist files, make sure the version specified in package.json is correct.
+Run `npm install`, then run `npm run build`.
+Then push out the new code to master, and tag it as appropriate.